Ahmed Zewail: Personal life

 Zewail and his first wife, Mervat, were married in 1967, just before leaving Egypt to attend the University of Pennsylvania for his PhD.
 He had two daughters with Mervat, Maha and Amani.
 Mervat and Ahmed however, separated in 1979.

-Zewail married Dema Faham in 1989.
+Zewail married Dema Faham, a Syrian, in 1989.
 Zewail and Faham had two sons, Nabeel and Hani.

 Death and funeral

 Zewail died aged 70 on the morning of August 2, 2016.
 He was recovering from cancer, however, the exact cause of his death is unknown.
 Zewail returned to Egypt, but only his body was received at Cairo Airport.
 A military funeral was held for Zewail on August 7, 2016, at the El-Mosheer Tantawy mosque in Cairo, Egypt.
 Those attending included President Abdel Fattah el-Sisi, Prime Minister Sherif Ismail, al-Azhar Grand Imam Ahmed el-Tayeb, Defence Minister Sedki Sobhi, former President Adly Mansour, former Prime Minister Ibrahim Mahlab and heart surgeon Magdi Yacoub.
 The funeral prayers were led by Ali Gomaa, former Grand Mufti of Egypt.